plumed/masterclass-22-10/INSTRUCTIONS.md

 Notice that whereas this is formally true there might be numerical issues that make this test fail.
 Specifically:

-- Dynamic load balancing (can be switched off with `-nodlb`)
+- Dynamic load balancing (can be switched off with `mdrun -dlb no`)
-- When using GPUs or a large number of MPI processes, GROMACS might also optimize the PME calculation dynamically, altering the acceptacte in this case (can be switched off with `notunepme`).
+- When using GPUs or a large number of MPI processes, GROMACS might also optimize the PME calculation dynamically, altering the acceptacte in this case (can be switched off with `mdrun -notunepme`).

 See also [here](https://github.com/plumed/plumed2/issues/1177) on GitHub for a discussion of this issue.